On the $q$-Bessel Fourier transform: Introduction

-Note that in a recent paper [2] we have proved that the positivity of the $q$-Bessel translation operator is ensured in all points of the interval $] 0,1 [$ when $v\geq 0$.
-In this article we will try to show in a clear way the part in which the positivity of the $q$-Bessel translation operator plays a role in $q$-Fourier analysis.
-In particular, when we try to introduce the concept of Markov operators of the $\L$ space.
-Many interesting examples of such operators are the $q$-Bessel translation operator and the $q$-heat semigroup.
+Note that in the paper \cite{F1} we have proved that the positivity of the $ q $-Bessel translation operator is ensured in all points of the interval $] 0,1 [$ when $\nu\geq 0$.
+In this article we will try to show in a clear way the part in which the positivity of the $q$-Bessel translation operator plays a role in $q$-Bessel Fourier analysis.
+In particular, when we try to prove a $ q$-version of the Young's inequality for the associated convolution.